The Innova Fitness XBR450 is a folding exercise bike with a difference or two.

 This is what you paying a little extra for – the added convenience and hopefully for a more enjoyable workout.
 It also provides a low impact workout and is a space saver too.

-When I checked Amazon had the best price where it qualified for free shipping.
+When I checked Amazon it qualified for free shipping.

 The Innova Fitness XBR450 is great for those who don’t have much space or just don’t want a piece of equipment taking over their home when not in use.
 It doesn’t take up much room when in use or folded.